-Interns are also expected to participate in educational opportunities provided by the participating and other community agencies.
-As well, the intern is expected to share knowledge with fellow interns and professional faculty through presentation of cases, conference summaries, and/or grand round presentations.
+Residents may also participate in educational opportunities provided by the participating sites and other community agencies.
+As well, the resident is able to share their knowledge with fellow residents and professional faculty through presentation of cases, conference summaries, and/or grand round presentations.
 Research opportunities vary from year to year and are dependent upon the formal and funded research activity of the supervising faculty.
-At a minimum, the intern is expected to be able to conduct a literature review of a topic area relevant to an active case and present that information at a clinical case conference for each rotation site.
+At a minimum, the resident may be involved with conducting a literature review of a topic area relevant to an active case and present that information at a clinical case conference for each rotation site (for example).